dfds/postmortems/PM2021-008 - Kubernetes ingress controller Traefik v2 configuration caused outage.md

 ## Summary

 As part of the migration away from Kubernetes ingress controller Traefik v1, we changed the main Kubernetes ingress controller to v2 of Traefik.
-Due to misconfiguration which didn't allow insecure headers ("X-FORWARDED-*"), to be forwarded causing at least the Okta authentication workflow to go down.
+A misconfiguration didn't allow insecure headers ("X-FORWARDED-") to be forwarded causing the Okta authentication workflow to break.
 This meant that all services using Okta got affected.
 Changes were rolled back and started working again.

 ## Timeline